Empire of Japan: Economic factors

 During the 1920s, the whole global economy was dubbed as "a decade of global uncertainty".
-At the same time, the zaibatsu trading groups (principally Mitsubishi, Mitsui, Sumitomo, and Yasuda) looked towards great future expansion.
+At the same time, the zaibatsu trading groups (principally Mitsubishi, Mitsui, Sumitomo, and Yasuda) looked toward great expansion.
 Their main concern was a shortage of raw materials.
 Prime Minister Fumimaro Konoe combined social concerns with the needs of capital, and planned for expansion.
-Their economic growth was stimulated by certain domestic policies and it can be seen in the steady and progressive increase of materials such as in the iron, steel and chemical industry.
+Economic growth was stimulated by certain domestic policies and it can be seen in the steady and progressive increase of materials such as in the iron, steel and chemical industry.

 The main goals of Japan's expansionism were acquisition and protection of spheres of influence, maintenance of territorial integrity, acquisition of raw materials, and access to Asian markets.
 Western nations, notably the United Kingdom, France, and the United States, had for long exhibited great interest in the commercial opportunities in China and other parts of Asia.
 These opportunities had attracted Western investment because of the availability of raw materials for both domestic production and re-export to Asia.
 Japan desired these opportunities in planning the development of the Greater East Asia Co-Prosperity Sphere.

 The Great Depression, just as in many other countries, hindered Japan's economic growth.
 The Japanese Empire's main problem lay in that rapid industrial expansion had turned the country into a major manufacturing and industrial power that required raw materials; however, these had to be obtained from overseas, as there was a critical lack of natural resources on the home islands.

 In the 1920s and 1930s, Japan needed to import raw materials such as iron, rubber, and oil to maintain strong economic growth.
 Most of these resources came from the United States.
-The Japanese felt that acquiring resource-rich territories would establish economic self-sufficiency and independence, and they also hoped to jump-start the nation's economy in the midst of the depression.
+The Japanese felt that acquiring resource-rich territories would establish economic self-sufficiency and independence, and they hoped to jump-start the nation's economy in the midst of the depression.
 As a result, Japan set its sights on East Asia, specifically Manchuria with its many resources; Japan needed these resources to continue its economic development and maintain national integrity.

+A severe agricultural depression that began in 1926 devastated the Japanese economy.
+Rural farmers, already struggling with low prices for commodities such as rice faced massive poverty, high debt and an inability to pay rent.
+Many rural inhabitants believed that democracy had failed them, and they felt resentment toward elites and party politicians whom they viewed as selfish and un-Japanese.
+A large portion of the Japanese army's lower-ranking officers and soldiers came from these poor, rural farming families and they brought their grievances against the government into the army, causing the military to become a center of dissatisfaction against the civilian government.
+Militarists and ultranationalists (such as the Black Dragon Society) took advantage of this anger by promising that expansion in Manchuria and China would solve Japan's economic problems that the party politicians seemed unable to resolve.